carj/carj.github.io/_drafts/2023-01-28-creating-opex-from-csv.md

 ![Spreadsheet Converter](/public/images/converter4.PNG)

 The spreadsheet column names can also contain prefixes, these can be used to add additional XML namespaces into the XML documents.
+The prefixes are seperated by ":" from XML attribute names.

-This is useful for schema's such as Dublin Core where the XML attributes live inside a different namespace to the main XML root element.
+Prefixes can be useful for XML schema's such as Dublin Core where the XML attributes live inside a different namespace to the main XML root element.

 ![Spreadsheet Converter](/public/images/converter2.PNG)